Hyle-org/devhub-hyle/docs/developers/general-doc/anatomy-smart-contracts.md

-# Anatomy of a smart contract
+# What does a smart contract look like?

 Hylé is a fully programmable blockchain.
 We only store the minimal amount of data required to validate smart contract proofs, so our smart contracts have very little information.